emanuil-tolev/4-ways-help-people-careers/4ways.md

 ^ 8

-^ A sponsor sets up 1:1s with relevant decision makers.
-They prepare those people to see the other person in their best light and point out hidden opportunities.
+^ A sponsor prepares relevant decision makers to see you in your best light and points out hidden opportunities.
 Going back to houses, a sponsor helps upgrade the house, either with a loan of credibility or directly with people and materials.

 ---